wilsonmar/wilsonmar.github.io/_posts/2018-09-06-git-basics.md

 {% include _toc.html %}

-This is a hands-on deep dive immersive course to get those new to Git productive for professional usage using a local Git client. <!-- See the introduction video. -->
+This is a hands-on deep dive immersive course to get those new to Git productive for professional usage using a local Git client.

 You learn in minimum time because I've spent a lot of time on sequencing your learning and on time-saving automation.

+<amp-youtube data-videoid="U50-J6objfc" layout="responsive" width="480" height="270"></amp-youtube>

 <a name="Flowchart"></a>